vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

   - name: Organisation & Administration
     url: /category/administration
 ---
-Every Peakboard application and Peakboard Flow is a development artifact that needs to be managed appropriately.
+Every Peakboard application and Peakboard Flow is a development artifact that needs to be managed properly.
 This means providing documentation for them, and using a version control system to track changes.

 When it comes to documentation, a Peakboard project (whether an application or a Flow) includes built-in documentation, like description texts and comments, which you can bind to controls and other parts of the project.

 A [version control](https://about.gitlab.com/topics/version-control/) system lets you track all the changes of your development artifacts---from the beginning of the project to the latest version.
 The most popular version control system is [Git](https://git-scm.com/).
 However, Git is a complex program that can be difficult to use.
 Luckily, you can use Peakboard Hub to version control your Peakboard projects!

 [Peakboard Hub](https://www.peakboard.com/en/product/peakboard-hub) provides a lightweight and easy way to version control your Peakboard projects (both applications and Flows).
-It's available both online and on-prem.
+It's available online and on-prem.
 In this article, we'll explain how you can use Peakboard Hub to version control your Peakboard projects.

 ## File Management in Peakboard Hub

-Peakboard Hub

-You can access Peakboard Hub's file management system through the normal Hub portal.
-In this article, we will use Hub Online, but it works the same way in the on-prem version.
+You can access Peakboard Hub's file management system through the Hub portal.
+In this article, we'll use Peakboard Hub Online, but it works the same way in the on-prem version.

-A common way to organize is to create a directory structure to store PBMX/PFX files along with other artifacts.
-The screenshot shows a dedicated directory for all PBMX files.
+A common way to organize files is to create a directory structure to store PBMX/PFX files, along with other artifacts.
+In this screenshot, we have a directory that stores the PBMX files for miscellaneous projects:

 ![image](/assets/2025-09-09/010.png)